 If what you want is an easy-to-use VPN, CyberGhost is the one for you.
 They offer a simple, fast setup, and preconfigured profiles for various use-cases — for you, we’d recommend the “Unblock Streaming” profile, which includes a settings specifically for Netflix.
 But if you’re curious, you can always check out some of the other options, which include things like surfing and torrenting anonymously, protecting your Wi-Fi connection, or choosing your VPN server.

 Plus, you can add on customizable toggles that give you more protection from online threats or boost your internet speed.
-You also get unlimited bandwith on a solid 3,200+ server network and access to 61 countries around the world.
+You also get unlimited bandwidth on an incredible 6,000+ server-wide network spanning 87 countries.
 And if you have a big household or lots of devices, you can connect to as many as 5 devices at once.

 PrivateVPN gives you 256-bit AES encryption as default, with options to trade some security for more speed and vice versa.
 There speeds tested out fast and incredibly reliable, and they’re great for video streaming sites like Netflix.